 One of the most important things for keeping many carers going is to have a routine.
-We've been talking to carers about how their routines are changing through the Coronavirus outbreak.
-Here are some of the thoughts that are coming up:
+We've been talking to carers about how their routines have changed throughout and after the Coronavirus outbreak.

 If you'd like to prepare your own weekly routine, we've prepared a weekly planner for you to download here.

-What are the practical things that need doing (Cleaning, washing etc)?
+What are the practical things that need doing (cleaning, washing etc)?
 Who else could help?

 If you’d like a hand planning your routines, or have any worries at all, you can book in a completely free call with a carers coach here.